ocanty/nchip8/README.md

 nchip8
 ====
-A CHIP-8 interpreter for those who like the terminal. requires ncurses
+A work-in-progress CHIP-8 interpreter for those who like the terminal. requires ncurses

 ![](https://giant.gfycat.com/DisguisedWeirdBlackfly.gif)